oneeve8/kobble-data/content/videonarrativehowto.md

 You can open and close it whenever you want.

-The reader automatically saves your spot where you last left off.
+And The reader automatically saves your spot where you last left off.

 While you are reading, you may want to take notes.